 - Most people with reactive treponemal tests will continue to have reactive tests for the remainder of their lives, regardless of treatment or disease activity.

-- An EIA treponemal test (enzyme immunoassay antibody) is sometimes used as a screening test, as it avoids the false positives found when RPR or VDRL are used.
+- An EIA test is sometimes used as a screening test, as it avoids the false positives found when RPR or VDRL are used.

 - Skin biopsy may or may not show characteristic histopathological features.
 Molecular testing using polymerase chain reaction (PCR) can confirm the presence of genetic material from the bacteria in ulcers, on the skin surface, in blood, lymph nodes and other tissue.

 Other tests that may be required include X-ray, heart and eye examinations.

 Genital ulcer disease eg syphilis and chancroid, increases the risk of HIV infection so HIV testing should be undertaken as well.